 Take a look at our guide to build a CV and be aware of your skills and strengths.

-View Making the most of Sixth Form and College on the Open University website to hear students discuss the skills they had learnt to prepare them for University.
+View Making the most of Sixth Form and College on the Open University website to hear students discuss the skills they learned to prepare them for University.

 Get experience

-You’ll be busy with your studies (and social life) but getting experience of work will help you prepare for the future and will look good on your CV or university application.
-You could find part time work or volunteer.
+You’ll be busy with your studies (and social life) but getting work experience will help you prepare for the future and will look good on your CV or university application.
+You could find part-time work or volunteer.

 Working will give you: